munyque/munyque/content/authors/admin/_index.md

 ## About Me

 I am a postdoctoral researcher at CNRS-LIPN, affiliated with Université Sorbonne Paris Nord.
-My research focuses on logics and formal methods for strategic reasoning, modelling, and verification in Multi-Agent Systems.
-I investigate quantitative, stochastic, and imperfect-information aspects of strategic and temporal logics, with application to mechanism design.